 If you need a little help figuring out how to pay down debt, we’re here for you.
 The debt management counselors through BALANCE can help you create a Debt Management Plan (DMP) that fits your financial needs.
 The plan has helped many of our members save money, pay off debts, and move closer to their financial goals.
 To speak with a counselor today, 1st United members can call (888) 456-2227.

 Once you’re living on a budget, paying down debt, and have an emergency fund, it’s time to focus on the future.
 Picture yourself 10, 20, or even 40 years down the road.
 What will you need money for?
 Whether it’s a quiet retirement or vacationing during your golden years, today’s plan can help make tomorrow’s dreams come true.

 Visit Retirement Central for practical ideas you can put in place today to help you achieve financial security in retirement.
 Here are two we really like:

 - If your employer offers a retirement plan, such as a 401(k), that’s great!
 Restructure your budget to have a little money transferred automatically from each paycheck.
 Some companies even match a portion of what their employees contribute.
 If yours does, try to take advantage of the match – it’s basically free money!

 - An Individual Retirement Account (IRA) lets you contribute money annually based on what you’ve earned or up to IRS-established limits on age and income.
 There are two kinds of IRAs: Traditional and Roth.
 Both have their advantages – the most significant difference is when your retirement funds will be taxed.

 We’re here to help

 Thanks to our partnership with BALANCE, a financial education and counseling service, you can easily get started with building a budget that works, managing debt, and improving your financial well-being, even during a pandemic.
-For more info, chat with us, send us an email, or give us a call at (800) 649-0193 to let us know how we can help.
+For more info, send us an email or give us a call at (800) 649-0193 to let us know how we can help.